-There is 1 slipway directly adjacent to the shellfish area and 12 additional marine morphology structures within 5 kilometres of the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with these structures or their associated activities (such as fishing and boating), the morphological status of the water bodies within which the activity is taking place is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the structures or their associated activities are affecting shellfish water quality in this shellfish area.
+There are 4 pier structures within 5 kilometres of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with the structures themselves or their associated activities (such as fishing or boating) and the assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk' Therefore, is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.